Levak/warfacebot/README.md

 # WarfaceBot [![Build Status](https://travis-ci.org/Levak/warfacebot.svg?branch=master)](https://travis-ci.org/Levak/warfacebot) [![Coverity](https://img.shields.io/coverity/scan/9461.svg)](https://scan.coverity.com/projects/levak-warfacebot)
-... **a blind XMPP client for Warface (FPS game).**
+... **an headless XMPP client for Warface (FPS game).**

 ## Why

-After my [analysis of Warface in-game protocol][1], I've decided to write a blind client that will perform various statistical tasks.
-While developing it, I've found it could be used for other means, such as **create solo games**, which could be the opportunity for legit players to face new difficulties.
+After my [analysis of Warface in-game protocol][1], I've decided to write an headless client that will perform various statistical tasks.
+While developing it, I've found it could be used for other means, such as **create solo games**, which could be the opportunity for legit players to face new difficulties as the official game doesn't have support for single player.

 [1]: https://stackedit.io/viewer#!provider=gist&gistId=b9a1852a0a17e334f041&filename=wfre